home-assistant/developers.home-assistant/docs/integration_quality_scale_index.md

 This is a solid integration that is able to survive poor conditions and can be configured via the user interface.

-- Configurable via config entries
+- Configurable via config entries.
-- Creating a config entry should make sure that there are no other config entries for the same device.
+  - Don't allow configuring already configired device/service (example: no 2 entries for same hub)
+  - Tests for the config flow
   - Discoverable (if available)
 - Entities have device info (if available) ([docs](device_registry_index.md#defining-devices))
 - States are translated in the frontend (sensors only, [docs](internationalization_index.md))
-- Tests for all parts (config flow, reading data from/controlling the integration) ([docs](development_testing.md))
+- Tests for reading data from/controlling the integration ([docs](development_testing.md))
 - Has a code owner

 # Platinum 🏆